NOAA-GSL/EAGLE/src/README.md

 ### 3. Run `make config=eagle.yaml data`.

-This step stages data required for training and inference.
+This step provisions data required for training and inference.
 The `data` target delegates to targets `grids-and-meshes`, `zarr-gfs`, and `zarr-hrrr`, which can also be run individually (e.g. `make grids-and-meshes`), but note that `grids-and-meshes`, which runs locally, must be run first.
 The `zarr-gfs` and `zarr-hrrr` targets can be run in quick succession, as they submit batch jobs: Do not proceed until their batch jobs complete successfully (see the files `run/data/*.out`).

 ### 4. Run `make config=eagle.yaml training`.

-This step trains a model using data staged by the previous step.
+This step trains a model using data provisioned by the previous step.
 It submits a batch job: Do not proceed until the batch job completes successfully (see the file `run/training/runscript.training.out`).

 ### 5. Run `make config=eagle.yaml inference`.